luminovang/documentation/commands/terminal.md

 ### getOption

 Get options value from command arguments.
-If option flag is passed with an empty value true will be return else default or false.
+If option key is passed with an empty value true will be return otherwise the default value.

 ```php
 public static getOption(string $key, string $default = false): mixed